hashicorp/terraform-provider-aws/website/docs/r/transcribe_vocabulary.html.markdown

 * `phrases` - (Optional) - A list of terms to include in the vocabulary.
 Conflicts with `vocabular_file_uri`
 * `vocabulary_file_uri` - (Optional) The Amazon S3 location (URI) of the text file that contains your custom vocabulary.
 Conflicts wth `phrases`.
-* `tags` - (Optional) A map of tags to assign to the MedicalVocabulary.
+* `tags` - (Optional) A map of tags to assign to the Vocabulary.
 If configured with a provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.

 ## Attributes Reference